johnsandsjo/RAG-lab-DE24-john-sandsjo/README.md

 ### Vector DB
 The vector database in Lance DB has the following columns; video_title, video_link, content and embedding.
 The vector is created based on the the entire transcription (content).
-Ideally it should have been split up in smaller chunks for more specific semantic meaning.
-However this is scoped out of project and despite this semantic overlaod, the search performs well for the protytpe.

 ### Youtueb API
 The *video links* are retrieved from using the Youtube API, see screenshot below.
 The upload_playlist_id is a specific Youtbe playlist all channels have with all their uploaded videos.
 This si retrieved from another endpoint, see explorations. ![Retriving better Youtube channel data](/assets/images/yt_data.jpg "function for Youtube API")